What is Mindfulness?

 Allow Yourself Grace

 It can be an awesome thing to have high standards for yourself.
 All through high school and college, I had high standards for my grades.
 As a result, I always worked hard and always got good grades.
 Believing that you can achieve is a good thing.
 But there comes a time (and I know I’m not the only one who experiences this), when perfectionism goes too far and we can’t seem to forgive ourselves for falling short.
-Have you ever fallen just short of your goal in school, or in a sport, or at work?
+Have you ever fallen just short of your goal in school, or at work?
 I have, and looking back it seems absurd how long I allowed myself to dwell on it and beat myself up over it.
 Had I shown myself a little more grace, I might have refocused sooner and been able to surpass my goal the next time around.
 Sometimes we make mistakes.
 Sometimes we fall short.
 In the long run, those aren’t the things that matter.
 What does matter is showing yourself grace, accepting that you aren’t and never will be perfect, and moving on from it.

 Accept Imperfection in Others